CosmosContracts/testnets/astarte/README.md

 If you're interested in earning more Juno, check out [Hack Juno](https://github.com/CosmosContracts/hack-juno) or consider running a [mainnet validator](https://docs.junochain.com/validators/joining-mainnet).

 The plan for this testnet is to simulate upgrading from juno `v1.0.0` to the production version of Moneta update, juno `v2.0.0`.
-Subsequently, the testnet will become the new development and testing ground for juno dapps.

 **Genesis File**